aavella77/aavella77/README.md

 # About me
-* I am a software engineer in Test.
+* I am a Software Engineer in Test.
 * I have more 20 years of experience.
 * I have a BS in Electronics Engineering, a MS in Telecommunications and a certificate in Computer Networking.